David-B-M/cmsc447-sp2024-himalayans/Backend/README.md

 - score is the score they received on the current level, that is what we will add on to the current score.
 - Usage: Frontend LevelComplete page (which gets this information from PlayLevel)

-## ❌ Load leaderboard table
+## ✅ Load leaderboard table
 ```
-GET load_leaderboard
+GET /load_leaderboard
+- No params required
+- Return: A list of rows to display (example).
+Currently it returns all the score results.
+{
+    "rows": [
+        {
+            "rank": 1,
+            "username": "jat101",
+            "score": 0
+        }
+    ]
+}
 ```
 - Usage: Frontend ViewLeaderboard page.
-- [ ] todo: figure out format we want to return the data for displaying.

 # Build Instructions